Vardan2009/c-bmp/README.md

 # C BMP
-## C Library for reading and writing BMP files
+## C Library for reading, writing and manipulating BMP files

-The source is in `/src` and a sample usage at `test.c`
+The source is in `/src` and a sample usage and image filters at `test.c`